— 01

 04 · Resilience & Lifecycle

-The first design constraint was simple: the platform must remain administrable when the identity provider isn’t.
-That meant a fallback path that is discoverable, not visible — and a class of user that survives a SCIM sync gone wrong.
+The first constraint was simple: the platform has to stay administrable when the identity provider isn’t.
+That meant a fallback path that’s discoverable but not visible — and a small class of user that survives a sync gone wrong.

-Every break-glass login notifies the other admins.
-Resilience without observability is just risk in a different jacket.
+Every fallback sign-in notifies the other admins.
+Resilience without visibility is just risk in a different jacket.

 B · Teammate lifecycle

-The teammates surface had quietly grown into the most-used screen in the platform’s admin area.
-The redesign treats every member as a lifecycle object — managed, unmanaged, guest, or temporary — and lets the same actions read consistently across the four states.
+The teammates page had quietly grown into the most-used screen in the admin area.
+The redesign treats every member as a lifecycle — managed, unmanaged, guest, or temporary — so the same actions read consistently across all four states.

-When SCIM is on, certain rows become read-only; the source of truth is named at the row, not buried in a global mode switch.
+When SCIM is on, certain rows become read-only.
+The source of truth is named at the row itself, not hidden behind a global toggle.

 Flow C · How resilience is paid for